 Example 3.3.
-Service Object Definition (YAML) apiVersion: v1 kind: Service metadata: name: docker-registry 1 spec: selector: 2 docker-registry: default clusterIP: 172.30.136.123 3 ports: - nodePort: 0 port: 5000 4 protocol: TCP targetPort: 5000 5 The service name docker-registry is also used to construct an environment varia service IP that is inserted into other pods in the same namespace.
-The maximum 63 characters.
-2 The label selector identifies all pods with the docker-registry=default label atta backing pods. ched as its 3 Virtual IP of the service, allocated automatically at creation from a pool of interna al IPs.
-4 Port the service listens on.
-5 Port on the backing pods to which the service forwards connections.
+Service Object Definition (YAML)

+- The service name docker-registry is also used to construct an environment variable with the service IP that is inserted into other pods in the same namespace.
+The maximum name length is 63 characters. - The label selector identifies all pods with the docker-registry-default label attached as its backing pods. - Virtual IP of the service, allocated automatically at creation from a pool of internal IPs. - Port the service listens on. - Port on the backing pods to which the service forwards connections.